braz/the-little-mongodb-book/en/mongodb.markdown

 # About This Book #

 ## License ##
-The Little MongoDB Book book is licensed under the Attribution-NonCommercial 3.0 Unported license. **You should not have paid for this book.**
+The Little MongoDB Book is licensed under the Attribution-NonCommercial 3.0 Unported license. **You should not have paid for this book.**

 You are basically free to copy, distribute, modify or display the book.
 However, please always attribute the book to its original author - Karl Seguin - and do not use it for commercial purposes.
 You can see the full text of the license at:
 <http://creativecommons.org/licenses/by-nc/3.0/legalcode>